ceph/ceph/doc/architecture.rst

 cluster,  the OSDs receive an update to the cluster map and rebalance the placement groups within the cluster automatically.

-OSDs store all data as objects in a flat namespace (e.g., no hieararchy of directories).
+OSDs store all data as objects in a flat namespace (e.g., no hierarchy of directories).
 An object has an identifier, binary data, and metadata consisting of a set of name/value pairs.
 The semantics are completely up to the client.
 For example, CephFS uses metadata to store file attributes such as the file owner,